Simpson University Hosts Constitution Day Lecture; Sen. Johannessen to Speak

 For Immediate Release

-REDDING, Calif. – Simpson University's History Department will host a free Constitution Day lecture on Sept.
-17 featuring Shasta County Superior Court Judge Stephen H. Baker.
+REDDING, Calif. - Simpson University’s History Department will host a free Constitution Day lecture on Wednesday, Sept.
+19, featuring former State Sen. Maurice Johannessen.

-Educational institutions that receive federal funding are required by law to recognize the Constitution annually in some fashion on Sept.
+Educational institutions that receive federal funding are required by law to recognize the Constitution annually in some fashion during the week of Sept.
 17, the anniversary of the signing of the document in 1787.

 Contact: SU Public Relations